p2made/p2vagrant/README.md

 ### `./vg n`

-The generation of Vagrantfiles is stipted in `./vg` (for `Vagrantfile Generator`... works for me 🙃), so you can have any Vagrantfile with...
+The file in the project root, `vg`, is a script to generate `Vagrantfile`s as they are needed (so the name means `Vagrantfile Generator`... works for me 🙃).

+Where `n` is the step in this setup, the `Vagrantfile` for any step can be generated with...

 ```
 ./vg n
 ```

-Where `n` is the step in this setup.
+I plan to move the datawithin `vg` to a data file (which may itself be a script) in an update.

+### Data

 All of the data that defines this Vagrant machine ai contained within `./provision/scripts/vg.sh`, with two exceptions...

 1. The value of `REMOTE_FOLDER` , `/var/www` is stored in the two common functions files.
 This simplified matters enough to be worth the cost of the data duplication.
 Whan I have this project as a `v1.0.0` I may go back to look at changing this.
 2. Sites configuration data is stored in `./provision/data/sites_data`.
 This allows adding sites without editing the script.

-I plan to move the datawithin `./provision/scripts/vg.sh` to a data file (which may itself be a script) in an update.

-**⚠️ Warning:** Moving or renaming `./provision/scripts/vg.sh` will break the symbolic link.
+### Files

-All files you are directed to create are in...
+Apart from the `Vagrantfile `, all files you are directed to create are in...

 ```
 /provision